YonatanReuvenIsraeli/File-Hider-Extracter/README.md

 # File-Hider-Extacter
-A tool for Alternate Data Steams.
+A tool for Alternate Data Streams.